ShrayBans/Ballr/README.md

 ##Usage

-Currently Ballr is in the process of being deployed, but for now please enjoy it through `npm install` to install necessary dependencies `nodemon server.js' to start the server
+Currently Ballr is in the process of being deployed, but for now please enjoy it through:

+- `npm install` to install necessary dependencies
+- `nodemon server.js' to start the server

-Then visit `localhost:3000/` to access the Ballr.
+- Then visit `localhost:3000/` to access the Ballr.

 ##Tech Stack
 - **React** (using Redux as a global state container)
 - Experimented with both **PostgreSQL** and **MongoDB** (can be interchanged)
-- Node (using the Cheerio library) to scrape the basketball data
+- **Node** (using the Cheerio library) to scrape the basketball data

 ![Ballr](./Ballr.png)